tnt0216/Interview/Masters Code/README.md

 - When running "high_res_rheology_main": The corresponding dataset is titled "High Precision 2055-2060 Series 170C.xlsx".
 - When running "tensile_dataset_main": The default dataset has been set to "Tensile Data 2055-2060 40C.xlsx".

 *** If you would like to run files other than the defaults, you will have to comment out the default and uncomment the dataset you would like to run.
 The variable "original_ranges" will also need to be updated to correspond to the chosen dataset.

-2) Change the file paths for saving the graphs to the desktop.
+2) Change the file paths to save the graphs to the desktop.

 QUICK TIP: Use cntr+f and type "save plot" to find the instances to change in the functions file.